 The Doctor: Goodbye — my Sarah Jane.

-- Arc Words: Torchwood block Mickey's investigation of the UNIT website.
+- Arc Words: Torchwood blocks Mickey's search for pictures of the UFOs at Deffrey Vale.

 - Big Damn Heroes: K9, of all things, saves everyone by application of laser blasts.

 - Blatant Lies: One of the cafeteria workers gets oil all over herself, and is quickly rushed off into another room.
 Rose is calmly informed by the head dinner lady that she's fine.
-Even as the worker starts billowing smoke and screaming.Cafeteria worker: She's always doin' that.
+Even as the worker starts billowing smoke and screaming.Cafeteria worker: It's ok . . .
+She does that.

 - Brick Joke: A brick thrown thirty years ago finally lands; when we last saw Sarah Jane, she suspected the Doctor had left her in the wrong part of Britain.
 Turns out that, in fact, he had.